RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Walking backwards?
 That sounds interesting.
 I'll have to try that."

 **Person A:** "Wait, hold on... <hint>Actually, that's completely wrong!
 I think I got that mixed up with some other exercise technique.
 Walking backwards doesn't have any particular health benefits over walking forwards.
-But, it can definitely be fun to try sometimes!"
+But, it can definitely be fun to try sometimes!"</hint>

 **Person B:** "Haha, okay.
 Maybe I'll stick to walking forwards for now."